 If you’re planning a trip to the USA, as a British citizen you’re eligible to apply for ESTA online, which allows you to visit the USA without the need for a visa.
 And as part of your preparations, why not find out a little about the oh-so-emblematic national flag?

 Could you picture the US flag with your eyes closed?
 Probably, more or less.
-But would you be able draw it from scratch, with no reference?
+But would you be able to draw it from scratch, with no reference?
 Hmm, perhaps not (granted – England has it a little easier).
 Do you know the nooks and crannies of the story that led to its design?

-Well many of us will never have seen any variation to the current US flag, which has been left unchanged since 1960.
-Two years earlier, a 17-year-old student called Robert G. Heft submitted this design as a high school class project, for which his teacher awarded him a B- grade.
+Well, many of us would never have seen any variation to the current US flag, which has been left unchanged since 1960.
+Two years earlier, a 17-year-old student named Robert G. Heft submitted this design as a high school class project, for which his teacher awarded him a B- grade.
 Thankfully, Heft’s teacher included a condition that, if the design were approved by the president to become the official US flag, then the grade would be changed to an A… Perhaps he just about managed to save face here.
 That said, and call me a sceptic, but the present design does not seem much different to the one that preceded it… or the one before that… or the one before that, etc.

 So the key difference in how the flag has evolved since 1777 is the number of stars in the corner.
 The first version, also known as the Betsy Ross version, had 13 stars and 13 stripes.
 In a nutshell, this is because the country began as 13 colonies, and as soon as the country became independent from the USA, these colonies became states.

 The stripes of the flag represent these colonies, all of which were on the east coast, which is perfectly logical if you think about where the Europeans were coming from.
-These colonies were New Hampshire, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Caroline and Georgia.
+The colonies were New Hampshire, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Caroline and Georgia.
 You can see that there are seven red stripes and six white stripes, which combine to represent the thirteen founding colonies.
-Since 1777, the flag has changed countless times, and there have even been multiple versions simultaneously, as new states of the union slowly started to fill up the blue box in the corner (also known as the ‘union’, representing a new constellation).
+Since 1777, the flag has changed countless times, and there have even been multiple versions simultaneously, as the new states of the union slowly started to fill up the blue box in the corner (also known as the "union", representing a new constellation).

 It’s interesting to observe the flag before the times of independence.
 Instead of the stars in the corner, there is a Union Jack instead.
 This flag was known as the ‘Grand Union Flag’, and it looks as colonial as you’d expect!
 There it is, the Union Jack standing proud, alongside its 13 colonies on the other side of the Atlantic.
-Replacing the Union Jack with stars was highly symbolic in itself, representing a time of change, autonomy, power and pride.
+Replacing the Union Jack with the stars was highly symbolic in itself, representing a time of change, autonomy, power and pride.

 Fast forward a couple of centuries, and the US flag is still this iconic symbol of Americanism.
-Such is this the case, that there are very specific rules about how it is to be displayed, which US citizens generally take very seriously.
+Such is the case, that there are very specific rules about how it is to be displayed, which US citizens generally take very seriously.

 By law, the flag needs to be flown on all main administration buildings and public institutions.
 On election days, the flag must be shown at polling stations, or nearby, and in or near schools on school days.
 If flown from a flagpole, the flag needs to be raised briskly, but lowered ‘ceremoniously’, and should never be flown in severe weather conditions.
 It is raised at sunrise and lowered at sunset.
 When the flag is being raised or lowered as part of a ceremony, everybody should face the flag with their right hands over their hearts, except for those in official uniforms.
 Equally importantly, the flag is never allowed to touch anything underneath it.
-If it’s being displayed against something, such as a wall, for example, the ‘union’ part of the flag (the stars) need to be in the upper left corner from the spectator’s perspective.
+If it’s being displayed against something, such as a wall, for example, the ‘union’ part of the flag (the stars) needs to be in the upper left corner from the spectator’s perspective.

 Interestingly, and possibly against popular belief, it is not illegal to desecrate the US flag, as it is considered a part of free speech.
 However, just because it is not illegal, it does not mean that it wouldn’t be met with significant public outrage, so it’s certainly not recommended.